 With lawsuits showing no sign of slowing down – Seyfarth Shaw tallied over 500 suits filed in the first 3 months of 2020 – the best defense is to make your websites and apps fully compliant and eliminate any legal risk.
 But the reality is, many organizations likely won’t give weight to digital accessibility until a demand letter lands on the desk of their legal counsel – and when that happens, knowing how to proceed can feel overwhelming.
 How do you determine if your demand letter is credible?
 How can you assess your website’s accessibility?
 What’s required to become compliant?
 Who should you call for help?

-The good news?
-If your organization has received an ADA demand letter, you don’t have to go through it alone.
-Working with an accessibility partner will ensure your digital properties are fixed in compliance with ADA regulations, and can help prevent you from encountering legal risk again down the road.
+If your organization has received an ADA demand letter, engaging an accessibility partner can make all the difference.
+Achieving digital accessibility compliance requires a specialized skill set – reputable vendors will ensure your digital properties are fixed in compliance with ADA regulations, and can help prevent you from encountering legal risk again down the road.

 Don’t let an ADA Demand letter be your organization’s downfall.
 Download our ADA Demand Letter Playbook and get step-by-step instructions on how to proceed in order to limit liability, become fully compliant with ADA regulations, and safeguard the future of your business.